OSGeo/gdal/doc/source/drivers/raster/nitf.rst

       -  C8 means JPEG2000 compression (one block) and is available for CreateCopy() and/or Create() methods.
 See below paragraph for specificities.

+-  .. co:: QUALITY
+      :default: 75

+      For JPEG, quality as integer values in the 10-100 range For JPEG2000, quality as a floating-point value in >0 - 100 range.
+      When JPEG2000_DRIVER=JP2OpenJPEG and PROFILE is not one of the NPJE ones, several quality layers can be specified as a comma-separated list of values.

+-  .. co:: PROGRESSIVE
+      :choices: YES, NO
+      :default: NO

+      JPEG progressive mode

+-  .. co:: RESTART_INTERVAL
+      :choices: -1, 0, >0
+      :default: -1

+      Restart interval (in MCUs) for JPEG compression.
+      -1 for auto, 0 for none, > 0 for user specified.

 -  .. co:: NUMI
       :default: 1